 The hardiest lavender of the three, English lavender (Lavandula angustifolia), is often found in northern gardens with cold winters.
 Within this variety of lavender, you’ll find common varieties like Munstead, Betty Blue, Miss Katherine, and Buena Vista, among others.

 English lavender is best pruned in the fall, as these varieties can withstand the winters even after a major haircut (unlike the subsequent types on this list).
 Cut back one-half to two-thirds of the new growth to prune your English lavender.
 Remember to follow best pruning practices by cutting above leaf nodes or side branches.
 You’ll also want to be aware of the shape of your lavender plant when pruning it back, and you should aim to trim off the new growth while also shaping your plant into a rounded mound.
 This will ensure it grows into that desired round shape next season!

 Pruning French Lavender

-Being a more delicate kind of lavender, you’ll want to prune French lavender (Lavandula dentata) in late summer (as opposed to mid-fall) to give the plant adequate time to adjust between pruning and the colder winter months.
+Being a more delicate lavender, you’ll want to prune French lavender (Lavandula dentata) in late summer (as opposed to mid-fall) to give the plant adequate time to adjust between pruning and the colder winter months.

-Experts recommend pruning back no more than one-third of the plant’s height and being extra careful not to approach the woody bits—which can actually damage your lavender if cut.
+Experts recommend pruning back no more than one-third of the plant’s height and being extra careful not to approach the woody bits—which can damage your lavender if cut.